fsr/python-lessons/_exercises/modules.md

 #### Edit

-Write a second module `stringopts.py` an group this and the first one in a Package.[^package] `stringopts` should include functions that are called `get_length`, `reverse`[^reverse] and `does_include`
+Write a second module `stringopts.py` and group this and the first one in a Package.[^package] `stringopts` should include functions that are called `get_length`, `reverse`[^reverse] and `does_include`

 [^package]: